Literature / Dogsbody

 - Baleful Polymorph: Sirius as a dog.

-- Bitter Sweet Ending: See Death by Newbery Medal, below.
-Sirius achieves his goals and he finds a better home for Kathleen, but the two are separated, possibly forever.
+- Bittersweet Ending: Sirius achieves his goals and he finds a better home for Kathleen, but the two are separated, possibly forever.

 - Burning with Anger: Sirius does this spectacularly as a star, and his eyes do it as a dog.